LuisaE/opportunities/README.md

 # Opportunities
 List of CS and Finance exploratory/diversity programs, underclassmen internships, interview prep and, mentorship programs.
 Given the COVID-19 situation, is it possible that some of those opportunities will not be available anymore or will be changed to a virtual format.
 **Double check the deadlines!**
-Most of the opportunities listed are for students **underrepresented (in tech)** who are sophomores, freshman, or juniors (just a couple).
-For regular SWE internships go to [Summer 2022 CS Internships](https://github.com/pittcsc/Summer2022-Internships) or [Summer 2023 CS Internships](https://github.com/pittcsc/Summer2023-Internships).
+Most of the opportunities listed are for students who are sophomores, freshman, or juniors (just a couple).
+For regular SWE internships go to [Summer 2023 CS Internships](https://github.com/pittcsc/Summer2023-Internships).

 Want more opportunities and deadlines?
-Check [Harvard's Career Center Calendar](https://employers.ocs.fas.harvard.edu/calendar) or [Carleton's Career Center Calendar](https://apps.carleton.edu/career/about/events/)
+Check [Carleton's Career Center Calendar](https://apps.carleton.edu/career/about/events/)

  * [CS underclassmen/diversity internships](#cs-underclassmen-and-diversity-internships)
  * [CS internship alternative](#cs-internship-alternative)